 The National Credit Providers Association is the peak industry body of the micro-lending industry.
 The Federation’s aim is to promote the enhancement of customer service and build greater government and community understanding of the micro and alternate finance industry throughout Australia.
 Members include small businesses, medium size companies with several lending outlets and large companies with outlets and/or representatives, in a number of states and territories.
 For further information please visit www.ncpa.net.au

-Approved by the Australian Securities and Investments Commission (ASIC), the Credit & Investments Ombudsman (CIO) is the external dispute resolution scheme for the financial services industry.
-CIO provides accessible and impartial support that is often used as an alternative to legal proceedings for resolving disputes with a participating financial service provider.
+Approved by the Australian Securities and Investments Commission (ASIC), the Australian Financial Complaints Authority (AFCA) is an external dispute resolution scheme for the financial services industry.
+AFCA provides accessible and impartial support that is often used as an alternative to legal proceedings for resolving disputes with a participating financial service provider.
 This service is free to consumers.
-If you have a complaint about a financial service or product such as a home loan, personal loan, financial planning or managed investment, or life insurance then CIO may be able to help.
-For further information call 1800 138 422 or visit www.cio.org.au.
+If you have a complaint about a financial service or product such as a home loan, personal loan, financial planning, managed investment or life insurance, and are unable to reach a solution with the provider of that product, then AFCA may be able to help.
+For further information call 1800 931 678 or visit www.afca.org.au

 The Mortgage & Finance Association of Australia (MFAA) is the peak national body providing service and representation to over 12 000 professional credit advisers (mortgage and finance brokers, mortgage managers and aggregators) to assist them to develop, foster, and promote the mortgage and finance industry in Australia.
 For further information, please visit www.mfaa.com.au.